 UPS Connect - VISUAL Shipper ConnectTM uses the United Parcel Service On-Line®Worldship® program to generate shipping charges and tracking numbers for your UPS shipments.
-This feature is no longer available.

 VFIN - VISUAL Financials Global Edition is designed specifically to meet the requirements of companies operating multiple entities, divisions, sites, and subsidiaries around the world.
 It is a transaction-based business management tool that helps companies effectively handle customer and supplier relationships, as well as comparatively monitor business performance across various levels of an organization.